-- 6.3 T15 will be pruned to improve clearances from the proposed new structure.
-A full specification for the proposed pruning can be seen in the tree table at appendix B. - 6.4 The implementation of the proposal does not lead to the requirement to prune any of the other retained trees, or shrubs.
+- 6.4 T13 and T17 will be pruned to improve clearances from the proposed new structure.
+A full specification for the proposed pruning to each tree can be seen in the tree table at appendix B: - 6.5 The implementation of the proposal does not lead to the requirement to prune any of the other retained trees, or shrubs.